Asides Besides: Songs

 Disc one consists solely of remixes, all of which had only been available on 12" singles and were not available on CD at that time.
-(New Talk Talk remixes had been released on the 1991 compilation album History Revisited which the band disowned and tried to block the release of.)
+New unauthorised Talk Talk remixes had been released on the 1991 compilation album History Revisited which the band disowned and tried to block the release of.

+One notable omission was the 12" remix of "Why Is It So Hard?", a song recorded by Talk Talk for the soundtrack of the 1984 motion picture Firstborn directed by Michael Apted.
+The 12" remix of this song was only released on the Italian and Canadian 1985 remix album "It's My Mix".

-Disc two opens with rare demo versions of "Talk Talk" (already featured in its extended form on disc one), "Mirror Man" and "Candy," all of which had appeared on a limited edition double 7" single of "Such a Shame."
-The disc progresses into B-sides such as "John Cope," the B-side for "I Believe in You" from 1988.
-Single edits of songs such as "Eden" are also included.
-Disc two does feature one song that had already been available on CD: "My Foolish Friend," which had appeared on the 1990 retrospective album Natural History, but was not included in the 1997 CD remaster campaign.
+Disc two opens with rare demo versions of "Talk Talk" (already featured in its extended form on disc one), "Mirror Man" and "Candy", all of which had appeared on a limited edition double 7" single of "Such a Shame".

+The disc then progresses into B-sides in chronological order of release, from "Strike Up the Band" (the B-side to Talk Talk's first single "Mirror Man" from 1982) and ending with "John Cope", the B-side for "I Believe in You" from 1988.

+Disc two also includes the single version of "Why Is It So Hard?" even though it was never released as a single or as a B-side.
+The version on this album is also slightly different to the version on the Firstborn soundtrack.

+Disc two features three songs that had previously been available on CD.
+"My Foolish Friend", appeared on the 1990 retrospective album Natural History, but was not included in the 1997 CD remaster campaign.
+"John Cope" and the edited version of "Eden" appeared on the CD Single release of "I Believe In You".